Renowned Cardiologist Reveals . . .

 Medical costs continue to skyrocket.
 And your health insurance benefits continue to be stripped away.

-So I'm particularly happy that Dr. Crandall's Heart Health Report newsletter will serve to help keep your medical costs as low as possible.
+So I'm particularly happy that your small investment in Dr. Crandall's Heart Health Report newsletter should serve to help keep your medical costs as low as possible.

 That's because this publication can help you prevent new or further heart disease — plus help save you money on office visits, unnecessary medication, and other expenses of medical care.